ibm-cloud-architecture/refarch-eda-tools/labs/mirror-maker2/README.md

 The lab instructions are in [Kafka Mirror Maker 2 - Lab 2](/use-cases/kafka-mm2/lab-2/) and the source configuration in [mirror-maker2/](https://github.com/ibm-cloud-architecture/refarch-eda-tools/tree/master/labs/mirror-maker2/es-cp4i-to-local/)

-## Event Streams Cloud Pak for Integration to Event stream on cloud
+## Active - Passive mirroring

-The lab instructions are in [Kafka Mirror Maker 2 - Lab 3](/use-cases/kafka-mm2/lab-3/)
+This lab presents how to leverage Mirror Maker 2 between two on-premise Kafka clusters running on OpenShift, one having no consumer and producer connected to it: it is in passive mode.
+The cluster is still getting replicated data.
+The lab goes up to the failover and reconnect consumers to the newly promoted active cluster.
+See the instructions in [Kafka Mirror Maker 2 - Lab 3](/use-cases/kafka-mm2/lab-3/)